Skip to content

 Depression doesn't always look like what people expect.
 Many of the clients we see don't describe themselves as 'sad.'
 They describe themselves as numb, foggy, exhausted, irritable, disconnected, or going through the motions.
 The classic 'I just want to cry all day' presentation is one form of depression among several.
 Others are flatter, quieter, and easier to mistake for a productivity problem or a personality trait.

 We tend to see four broad patterns.
 Situational depression comes after a clear precipitant: a loss, a transition, a chronic stressor that finally tipped the system.
 Recurrent depression runs in episodes, sometimes for years between, and often has a partial genetic loading.
 Chronic low-grade depression (sometimes called persistent depressive disorder or dysthymia) sits at a steady low for two or more years, often unrecognized because it became the baseline.
-And trauma-rooted depression runs underneath unprocessed traumatic material, where the depression is downstream of something the nervous system is still holding.
+The fourth pattern, trauma-rooted depression, runs underneath unprocessed traumatic material — the depression sits downstream of something the nervous system is still holding.

 The category matters because the treatment matters.
 Situational depression often responds well to targeted talk therapy on the precipitant.
 Recurrent depression sometimes benefits from medication alongside therapy and from relapse-prevention work.
 Chronic low-grade depression often needs both behavioral activation to interrupt the long pattern and exploratory work to understand what's been keeping it stable.
 Trauma-rooted depression often won't move with cognitive work alone; EMDR, IFS, or somatic approaches usually have to do part of the work.